scristofari/image-server/part2/PART2.md

 	defer image.Close()
 ```
 This will execute the function until the surrounding function returns.
-I find this, must more readable than execute it at the end of the function.
+I find this, must more readable than executing it at the end of the function.
-Note that, we close the image after we check if the `r.FormFile("image")` returns
+Note that, we close the image after checking if the `r.FormFile("image")` returns
 a error. if there's an error, the image can be nil and this will panic.

-At the end of the uploadHandler, we add the 201 http status code
+At the end of the uploadHandler, we set the 201 http status code
 It must be added before writing the response.

 ```